-- Evaluating the design and testing the operating effectiveness of key controls relating to valuation of the Company's radio market reporting units performed as part of the Company's annual impairment test including testing management's controls over the development of the fair value estimates and related key inputs and assumptions, and over the evaluation of the competency and objectivity of management's third-party valuation specialist. - Testing the reasonableness of the revenue growth rates, operating profit margin, and the discount rate utilized in the Company's forecasts for selected Radio reporting units by comparing to external industry and market data and to the recent historical results of the Company. - Utilizing professionals with knowledge and experience in valuation to test the appropriateness of the valuation model employed by the Company and the discount rate used.
+- Evaluating the design and tested the operating effectiveness of key controls relating to valuation of the Company's radio market reporting units performed as part of the Company's annual impairment test including testing management's controls over the development of the fair value estimates and related key inputs and assumptions, and over the evaluation of the competency and objectivity of management's third-party valuation specialist. - Testing the reasonableness of the projected market share, operating profit margin, long-term market revenue growth rates and the discount rate utilized in the Company's forecasts for selected Radio reporting units by comparing to external industry and market data and to the recent historical results of the Company. - Utilizing professionals with knowledge and experience in valuation to test the appropriateness of the valuation model employed by the Company and the discount rate used.

-/s/ BDO USA,LLP
+/s/ BDO USA, LLP